hoehermann/purple-presage/README.md

 * Failing to send an attachment may bring down the entire application.
 * Some message features such as displaying edits do not work reliably, especially on sync messages.
 * Sync messages are less well tested an may be unreliable.
 * Some times, the error message `"config_store Err Db(Io(Custom { kind: Other, error: "could not acquire lock on \"…/db\": Os { code: 11, kind: WouldBlock, message: \"Resource temporarily unavailable\" }" }))"` is shown.
 Just wait a few seconds and try again.
-Usually, it wors after a couple of retries.
+Usually, it works after a couple of retries.

 ## Building